01326 370 421

 Located in the heart of Truro, Royal Cornwall Museum showcases the best of Cornish life and culture.
 Collections include fine art, classical civilizations and Cornish archaeology.

 The museum houses an Ancient Greek, Roman and Egyptian permanent exhibition as well as a ceramic collection on loan from the V&A. Forthcoming exhibitions include the Bloodhound SSC and Poldark’s Cornwall.

 Visit the Royal Cornwall Museum website for opening hours and more information.

-Cornwall’s most famous art gallery, The Tate St Ives is a striking building which overlooks Porthmeor Beach.
+Cornwall’s most famous art gallery, The Tate St Ives is a striking building, recently refursished, which overlooks the Atlantic Ocean at Porthmeor Beach.

 Visit the Tate St Ives website for more info

 Considered one of Britain’s most important 20th Century artists, Barbara Hepworth’s studio is now a museum showcasing some of her most important work.